 Analytica Enterprise offers all the functionality of Analytica Professional, plus your model can read from and write to Excel spreadsheets and databases, use Huge Arrays (up to 100 million elements per Index dimension), apply the Profiler to see computational effort by variable, create Browse-only models, and encrypt confidential model elements.
 Order here

 Analytica Optimizer finds optimal decision strategies subject to constraints and solves simultaneous equations.
 It provides powerful solvers to discover the decisions that maximize expected value, minimize cost, or optimize any quantified objective.
 It offers linear programming (LP), quadratic programs, mixed integer programs (MIP), and non-linear programming, with smooth or discontinuous functions.
-Analytica's structured optimization makes it easy to formulate problems and automatically chooses the best solver engine.
+Analytica's structured optimization makes it easy to formulate problems and it automatically chooses the best solver engine.
 End users can run models with the Power Player, ADE, or Analytica Cloud Player with the Optimizer option (see below).
 Order here

 Analytica Cloud Player (ACP) lets users interact with models via a web browser.
-It provides a similar user interface to Analytica Player with several enhancements.
-Users can view models including influence diagrams, change inputs, and view result tables and graphs.
+It provides a similar user interface to Analytica Power Player with several enhancements.
+Users can view models, including influence diagrams, change inputs, and view result tables and graphs.
 Users can log in and save their own versions of models.
-To create an ACP application, you create the model with Analytica on the desktop, and then upload it onto a server with a couple of clicks.
+To create an ACP application, you create the model with Analytica on the desktop, and then upload it to a server with a couple of clicks.
 ACP provides a way for users to share, review, and run models.
 It also lets you rapidly create analytic cloud applications harnessing the full power of Analytica.
 Order here